mr-ice/stamper/README.md

 ## Limitations

-None - all features are fully implemented and tested.
+None known - all features are fully implemented and tested.

 ## License